Apple Podcasts | Google Podcasts

-In this episode, Ryan talks with Christine Crispen, the former Dean of Admissions at UC Irvine School of Medicine and is currently the Director, Office of Curriculum at the Keck School of Medicine of USC.
+In this episode, I talk with Christine Crispen, the former Dean of Admissions at UC Irvine School of Medicine and current Director in the Office of Curriculum at the Keck School of Medicine of USC.

-Ryan and Christine talk about reapplying to medical school through the eyes of someone who has been on the Admissions Committee.
-They also discuss the biggest reason applicants don’t get into medical school and what you as an applicant should be thinking about when you need to reapply to medical school.
+Christine and I talk about reapplying to medical school, as seen through the eyes of someone who has been on the Admissions Committee.
+We also discuss the biggest reason applicants don’t get into medical school and what you should be thinking about when you reapply.

 You have to realize that applying to medical school is a numbers game.
-There are good applicants that sadly don’t get in the first time around because there are more applicants than there are spots.
-Out of thousands of applicants, only the top 8-10% will get the chance to be interviewed.
-Because applying to medical school is very expensive, not to mention all the hard work that goes along with it, you therefore need to put your best application the first time.
+There are good applicants who sadly don’t get in the first time around because there are more applicants than there are spots.
+Out of thousands of applicants for each school, only the top 8-10% will get the chance to be interviewed.
+Because applying to medical school is very expensive, not to mention all the hard work that goes along with it, you need to put your best foot forward.

-The number one mistake student make when they apply to medical school is having not enough clinical exposure or clinical experience.
+The most common mistake students make when they apply to medical school is having not enough clinical exposure or clinical experience.

 Go from top to bottom.

 - Start off with your academics.

 - Are you within the average MCAT and GPA scores for the schools you’re applying to?

 - You are more than your numbers, but especially if your stats are below the 10th percentile scores, it could be a weakness in your application that you should target.

 Next, look at your clinical exposure.